EMDR Therapy is an approach

 - approved training can use EMDR.

 I am EMDRIA Certified which means I have attended Level 1 and Level 2 training (now known as Basic Training), plus I have met with a certain number of clients and attended consultation with a senior EMDR clinician.
-As well, I have attended further training in EMDR Peak Performance (with Sam Foster, one of the two creators of this approach), on Generalized Anxiety Disorder with Dr. Philippe Gauvreau, on Trauma and Dissociation with Jim Knipe, as well as the EMDRIA International Conference four times, and the EMDR Canada conference five times.
-I am an EMDRIA-Approved Fraser-Trained Facilitator and an EMDRIA-Approved Consultant.
+I am also an EMDRIA Approved Consultant which means I now consult with other EMDR therapists as they work towards their own Certification.
+As well, I have attended further training in EMDR Peak Performance (with Sam Foster, one of the two creators of this approach), on EMDR and Attachment with Laurel Parnell, on Generalized Anxiety Disorder with Dr. Philippe Gauvreau, on Trauma and Dissociation with Jim Knipe, Suzette Boon, Kathy Steele and Kathy Martin, as well as the EMDRIA International Conference and the EMDR Canada conference each several times.

 EMDR Canada (EMDR-C) www.emdrcanada.org